VATT Institute for Economic Research

 The VATT Institute for Economic Research, previously the Government Institute for Economic Research, is a government agency in Finland.
-VATT is an acronym from VAltion (Government) Taloudellinen (Economic) Tutkimuskeskus (Research Institute).
+VATT is an abbreviation of its Finnish name Valtion taloudellinen tutkimuskeskus (State Economic Research Institute).
 The research institute operates under the administrative domain of the Ministry of Finance.

 Location

 VATT is located in the Economicum building in the centre of Helsinki, on Arkadiankatu.
 It shares the building with the Department of Economics of the University of Helsinki and The Labour Institute for Economic Research LABORE.

 Research

 VATT produces scientific research and analyses.
 In particular, researchers at VATT utilize microeconomic research methods and extensive register data to forecast and evaluate the impact of various policy changes on e.g. the behaviour of individuals, households or firms.

 Publications

 Researchers at VATT regularly in international scientific publications.
 They also produce international and domestic working papers, discussion papers, reports and investigations.
 Most VATT publications can be accessed through the Doria publication archive managed by the National Library of Finland.
 VATT working papers can also be found from the Research Papers in Economics database.
 Scientific articles authored by VATT researchers are published regularly in international scientific publications.